Bluemoondragon07/Obsidian-amazing-snippets/CSS banners, icons, & More.md

 /* ----- banner image variants ----- */
 /* ---- majority done by efemkay ---- */

-/* ---- the code below is a slightly modified version of emkay's banner image in this forum post: https://forum.obsidian.md/t/css-how-to-style-the-first-image-in-a-note/52839/ ---- */
+/* ---- the code below is a slightly modified version of efemkay's banner image in this forum post: https://forum.obsidian.md/t/css-how-to-style-the-first-image-in-a-note/52839/ ---- */

 /* banner using css only -- https://forum.obsidian.md/t/css-how-to-style-the-first-image-in-a-note/52839/ */